Your favourite sweet rolls reinvented with an autumnal twist, oozing with spiced apple, toffee, and a little drizzle of chocolate

 1 tablespoon water

 1 packet of toffees, chopped

 - First prep your dough so that it can get rising using the instructions in the link above.
-Mixing the dough together will only take you about five minutes which is great if you’re busy with other things too.
+Mixing the dough together will only take you about five minutes – great if you’re busy with other things too.
 Now it’s nearing the end of October, my house is pretty cold so I heated the oven to about 50’C, then turned it off and used that as a proofing drawer for my roll dough.
-I gave the dough an initial proof while I prepped the filling and before I rolled it out to improve its texture and flavour.
+I gave the dough an initial proof while I prepped the filling and before I rolled it out.
+This can help to improve its texture and flavour.